 With my recent supply of beets that I received in my Farm Fresh to You package, I decided to attempt one of my husband’s favorite soups…borscht.
 I had never had it before, so I did some research and found a few traditional borscht recipes that looked pretty good.

-The combination of sweet and tangy flavors in this creamy soup work perfectly.
+The combination of sweet and tangy flavors in this creamy soup works perfectly.
 It’s a great way to fill up without using many Weight Watchers Points.

 Plus, it’s pink soup…and it just looks really cool.
 Enjoy!

-- 2 lbs of fresh beets, with tops removed
+- 2 lbs fresh beets - with tops removed

 - 2 cups fat free chicken broth